 Proving sexual harassment is not easy without an experienced and skilled sexual harassment attorney on your side.
 He or she will need to review the details of your situation to determine if you should register a complaint with the EEOC or the California Department of Fair Employment and Housing (DFEH).
 To prove a sexual harassment claim, you must provide supporting evidence, and an attorney can help you gather this evidence and develop a winning legal strategy.

-Call Our Los Angeles Sexual Harassment Lawyers for a Free Consultation
+Call Our Los Angeles Sexual Harassment Lawyers for a free evaluation

 Everyone deserves to work in an environment free from sexual harassment.
 Unfortunately, sexual harassment occurs in workplaces all across Los Angeles, California.

 If you are the victim of sexual harassment in the workplace, then it is important to know where to turn for help.
-Contact Yadegar, Minoofar & Soleymani LLP today at (310) 919-0091 or use our online contact form to tell us about your case.
-You can schedule a free consultation with one of our Los Angeles sexual harassment lawyers and receive compassionate and aggressive legal representation.
+Contact Yadegar, Minoofar & Soleymani LLP today at (310) 499-0140 or use our online contact form to tell us about your case.
+You can schedule a free evaluation with one of our Los Angeles sexual harassment lawyers and receive compassionate and aggressive legal representation.